 When you have already installed an amplifier in the car, the next step is to connect it to the steering system.
 As I mentioned earlier, it can be either a stereo, an ignition switch, or any powered point in the car that is activated by the ignition key.

-When you want to connect the amplifier with the stereo, the first step is to remove the stereo from the dashboard.
+When you want to connect the amplifier to the stereo, the first step is to remove the stereo from the dashboard.
 Depending on your car’s make and model, you may need to use various tools to remove the front dashboard panel, like screwdrivers, a socket wrench, and a plastic pry tool.

 Removing the stereo will give you access to the wires, and as you already know, the remote wire will typically be blue with a white stripe.